San Lorenzo de El Escorial: Festivals and traditions

 The people of San Lorenzo hold their feasts on August 10, the day of the feast of Saint Lawrence, the saint to which Philip II of Spain dedicated the El Escorial to and that, by extension, the municipality takes its name.
 This building was built to commemorate the victory of the Battle of St. Quentin, which took place on August 10, 1557.

 The pilgrimage of Our Lady, Virgin of Grace is without a doubt the most important tradition of San Lorenzo de El Escorial.
 It occurs at the beginning of September among the religious masses in Spain.
 Since 1948 it has been declared tourist attractions by the community of Madrid.

 Holy Week in San Lorenzo stands out as one of the great visual richnesses of the Guadarrameña region.
 At Christmastime, large crowds take to the streets to commemorate the Bethlehem nativity scene where Christ was born.

 Education

-There are 5 crèches (2 public and 3 private), 2 public primary schools, 1 Institute of secondary education and 3 private schools (with and without concert) in San Lorenzo de El Escorial, as well as 1 overseas Center and 1 University Centre attached to the Complutense University (University Maria Cristina).
+There are 5 crèches (2 public and 3 private), 2 public primary schools, 1 Institute of secondary education and 3 private schools (with and without concert) in San Lorenzo de El Escorial, as well as 1 overseas centre and 1 university centre attached to the Complutense University (University Maria Cristina).